-D. Incorporation of Local PDM Plan Into Other Plans/Planning Measures
+D. Incorporation of local PDM Plan into other plans/planning measures

 This Plan will be reviewed by Ware County and the City of Waycross.
-The requirements of this Hazard Mitigation Plan will be taken into consideration and will be incorporated into Comprehensive Plans, Five Year Short-Term Work Program, Capital Improvement Plans, Local Emergency Operations Plans, and all other such Plans as appropriate.
+The requirements of this Hazard Mitigation Plan will be taken into consideration and will be incorporated into Comprehensive Plans, Five Year Work Program, Capital Improvement Plans, Local Emergency Operations Plans, and all other such Plans as appropriate by each individual government entity.